martinthomson/tmi/draft-thomson-tmi.md

 authentication is preserved; see {{limit-changes}}.

-## Limit Information Exposure {#limit-info}
+### Limit Information Exposure {#limit-info}

 Protocol participants should only have access to the information they need to perform their designated function.

 Protocol designs based on a principle of providing the minimum information necessary have several benefits.
-In addition to requiring smaller messages, or fewer exchanges, reducing information provides privacy guarantees.
+In addition to requiring smaller messages, or fewer exchanges, reducing information provides greater control over exposure of information.
+This has privacy benefits.

 Where an intermediary needs to carry information that it has no need to access, protocols should use encryption to ensure that the intermediary cannot access that information.

-Moving from a protocol in which there are two participants (such as
-{{?TLS=RFC8446}}) to a setting with more than two participants while preserving confidentiality requires mechanisms that are considerably more complex and computationally expensive.

-## Limit Permitted Interactions {#limit-changes}
+### Limit Permitted Interactions {#limit-changes}

 Signals generated by protocol participants should be correctly attributed.

-Where an intermediary is required to access information, preventing the use of encryption, integrity protection should be used to prevent modification.
+Providing information for intermediaries using signals that are separate from other protocol signaling is preferable {{?RFC8558}}.
+In addition, integrity protection should be applied to these signals to prevent modification.

 Where an intermediary needs to communicate with other protocol participants, ensuring that these signals are correctly attributed to the intermediary are